kasim1011/OdooJsonRpcClient/README.md

 Configure Odoo host address, Project website, Privacy policy and Contact email from [configs.xml](https://github.com/kasim1011/OdooJsonRpcClient/blob/master/app/src/main/res/values/configs.xml)

-Get the Odoo Json-rpc request collection for [Postman](https://github.com/kasim1011/OdooJsonRpcClient/blob/master/OdooJsonRpc.postman_collection.json)
+Get the Odoo Json-rpc request collection for [Postman](https://github.com/kasim1011/OdooJsonRpcClient/blob/master/OdooJsonRpc.postman_collection.json?raw=true)

 How to use
 =======

 Odoo specific methods can be access using [singleton object](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations) `Odoo`.
-Login Account related functionality can be access using `AppcompatActivity`'s [Extension functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions).
+Login Account related functionality can be access using `Context`'s [Extension functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions).
 `Authentication` as well as `Sessions` are managed inside application's `core` module.
 You should not use any `session` related methods anywhere in application, It may lead to unexpected behaviour of application.

 Odoo specific methods are following: